GSA/fcsm/resources/conferences/2020-research-policy.md

 not representative of the population.
 If a census is not possible, one alternative is to select a probability sample of nonparticipating agencies, collect their data, and blend them with the reporting<span style='letter-spacing:
 -.05pt'> agencies.
-The FBI’s National Incident-Based Reporting System (NIBRS) collects incident-based information on all crimes reported to the police.
+The FBI's National Incident-Based Reporting System (NIBRS) collects incident-based information on all crimes reported to the police.
 Currently, 33% of law enforcement agencies in the US submit to NIBRS, but these agencies mainly represent less populated parts of the country.
 The